1a57danc3/map-extensions-for-little-navmap/README.md

 To use the maps:

-1 - make sure Little Navmap is closed
+1 - make sure Little Navmap is closed.

 2 - drop the 'data' folder inside the zip-file into the root Little Navmap folder, overwrite when asked.

 3 - run Little Navmap and select one of the above maps from the drop-down menu 'Select map theme' located at the top right corner above the Map window.
-All custom maps are prefixed by an asterisk (*) symbol.

 Enjoy!